New to folk dancing? Can't decide what to wear?

 The aim is to ENJOY YOURSELF.
 To do this you need to be able to dance properly and to be able to forget about your clothes.
 You don't want to be constantly adjusting, realigning or otherwise worrying about them.
 Most of all, wear clothes that will help keep you cool.General advice.

 Folk and ceilidh dancing can be very energetic.
 If you dance every dance (which you should aim to do!) you are likely to get hot.
 You need to be able to move freely.
 Ideally, your lower arms and elbows should not be covered.
 These factors primarily determine what you should wear, except that in some formal dances men are 'required' to wear long sleeved shirts.
 This is dying out (gradually).

 If you are unfit, you will perspire a lot - and it will do you good to get some proper exercise.
-If the dance hall or marquee is very hot - maybe on a humid summer's day - you may need a change of shirt every hour or two if you dance energetically.
+If the dance hall or marquee is very hot - maybe on a humid summer day - you may need a change of shirt every hour or two if you dance energetically.
 Some dancers use towels to wipe themselves down.
-Outwardly crude maybe but socially acceptable at folk festivals!
+This seems indelicate but it appears to be socially acceptable at folk festivals!

 Don't forget to take a bottle or two of water - tap water if you are ecological, genuine bottled water if you have more money than environmental conscience.
 You'll need to drink quite a bit, or risk dehydration.
 My rule of thumb is 300 ml per hour.
 Some people (maybe those who wear designer labels) swear by isotonic drinks.
 You can make your own quite cheaply.
 If this link no longer works, just ask Google.
 She knows everything.
 Taking a snack can be sensible - maybe a couple of high energy cereal bars or bananas.
 You will be more prone to faint in the heat if your body literally runs out of energy.